16 Vespera/Aug. 23

 I have begun to observe, in my own life, that a certain set of circumstances will keep repeating in my life….like a pattern, until I finally become conscious that this set of circumstances is repeating because I continuously make the wrong choice or handle it in the wrong way.
 When I become aware that this is a self-repeating pattern, I consciously make a different choice or handle the situation in a different way and then the pattern does not repeat because I have finally learned that particular soul lesson.
 The thread to that pattern has been cut and a new thread is spun which will create a different pattern.

-On this day of Lady Moira, let us honor the Three Fates by closely examining our lives to determine where to cut the thread of the pattern we don’t wish to repeat.
+On this day of Werde’, let us closely examine our lives to determine where to cut the thread of the pattern we don’t wish to repeat.
 Let us pray to the Janati for guidance and help.
 And, let us pray the prayer of Reflection as found in our liturgy:

 O, Madria Dea, we are Your true children now and Eternally; may our hearts turn from all transient things that we be rid of kear and guided by Your Holy Daughter, returned to Perfect Union with You.